Baker Mayfield Impresses In NFL Debut With The Browns

 — TJ Eckert (@TJEckertKTUL) August 10, 2018

-Media, fans and fellow players took to Twitter to share their amazement at the quarterback’s first NFL touchdown.
+Media, fans, and fellow players took to Twitter to share their amazement at the quarterback’s first NFL touchdown.

 “After that TD pass I saw an Ohio State fan cry in his beer and yell – I love Baker Mayfield”